apify/apify-docs/docs/storage.md

 Named storages are retained indefinitely.

-You can edit your storages' names in the [Apify console](#apify-console) or using the access methods above.
+You can edit your storages' names in [Apify Console](#apify-console) or using the access methods above.

 ## [](#named-and-unnamed-storages) Named and unnamed storages